 Smartphones and tablet PCs have gained greater popularity among consumers and enjoyed higher growth in recent years.
 This has also contributed to higher demand for mobile handset displays that have a larger size and higher resolution.
 In the past few years, we offered innovative handset display driver products by providing FWVGA (480 x 864), qHD (540 x 960), WSVGA (1024 x 600), HD720 (720 x 1280)/ WXGA (800 x 1280), FHD (1080 x 1920) / WUXGA (1200 x 1920) and up to QHD (1440 x 2560) / WQXGA (1600x2560) display driver ICs.
 We have recently continued to update new products for this mainstream smartphone and tablet PC segment with lower cost and new features, such as color enhancement and sun-light readability enhancement functions.
-A few years ago, we believe we developed the first HD720/WXGA display driver with compressed RAM technology, which we believe has led the industry migration to smartphones with higher resolution displays and lower power consumption.
-In 2013, we further applied the memory compression concept and developed frame buffer compression together with industrial leading AP (application processor) partners to reduce data transmission bandwidth between the AP and display driver IC of Himax.
 In 2015, we developed new technologies and led the display industry with next generation display driver ICs, such as a-si FHD (1080 x 1920), AMOLED ASICs for HD and FHD and LTPS QHD (1440 x 2560) with sub-pixel rendering technologies.
 In 2016, Himax developed a series of single chip touch display driver integrated circuit (TDDI) for advanced in-cell touch display panel.
-Himax started the shipments of incell TDDI for some smartphones in 2016 and extended TDDI applications to tablet PCs in 2017.
+Himax started the shipments of in-cell TDDI for some smartphones in 2016 and extended TDDI solution to tablet PCs application in 2017.
 Smartphone display had a dramatic change in terms of aspect ratio, instead of resolution, in 2017.
 Though display resolution of entry smartphones kept moving up from WVGA or qHD to HD, high-end smartphone display may be stuck at FHD or QHD since it's pixel per inch is good enough for normal consumers' daily use.
 OEMs start to seek for differentiation with 18:9 or even wider aspect ratio, full front displays.
 Himax has designed conventional 16:9 HD and FHD DDICs capable of supporting 18:9 or wider HD+/FHD+ displays and achieved a number of design-wins with leading Chinese smartphone brands.
 As in-cell TDDI, featuring thinner display, slimmer border, and better visual quality, has been getting popular, we re-invented a new generation of TDDIs supporting COG and COF for 18:9 or wider aspect ratio with interlaced output pins, which makes the bottom border of the in-cell touch display even smaller to gain higher display to body ratio.
-Our new generation FHD+ TDDI with COG and COF are in design-in stage with a number of leading Chinese smartphone brands and panel makers.
+Our new generation FHD+ TDDI with COG and COF are in design-in stage with a few leading Chinese smartphone brands and panel makers.
 While COG TDDI offers cost effective slim bezel design, TDDI with COF package can enable super-slim bezel design for premium smartphone models.
-We started small volume shipment in the first half of 2018 with accelerating volume in the second half of 2018.
+We started small volume shipment in the first half of 2018 with accelerating volume started in the second half of 2018 into 2019 and beyond.